 - Your I-20 must not be more than 60 days old from the time IES added your STEM OPT recommendation, or it will be denied.

-STEM Extension Application Documents and New I-20
+STEM Extension Application Documents

 The application process is extremely similar to the first year of OPT.
 Use this checklist to prepare your STEM OPT application: